tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Muscle Oxygen: Moxy Monitor
 ---------------------------

 A **muscle oxygen sensor** is used to measure the saturation of oxygen levels (SmO\ :sub:`2`\) within various muscle groups in the human body.
 It represents the percentage of hemoglobin that is carrying oxygen in muscle tissue, and can be thought of as a measure of balance between supply and demand for oxygen in the muscle.
-With low intensity activity, SmO\ :sub:`2`\  generally increases as the heart rate increases and blood vessels dilate, allowing for more blood flow; conversely, with high intensity activity, SmO\ :sub:`2`\  drops as the heart struggles to keep up supplying oxygen to the muscles.
+During low intensity activity, SmO\ :sub:`2`\  generally increases as the heart rate increases and blood vessels dilate, allowing for more blood flow; conversely, during high intensity activity, SmO\ :sub:`2`\  drops as the heart struggles to keep up supplying oxygen to the muscles.

 For more information on SmO\ :sub:`2`\  (and the sources of the information here), please refer to the Moxy website for a `scientific explanation <https://www.moxymonitor.com/wp-content/themes/moxymonitor/documents/Moxy_Scientific_Explanation_march2014.pdf>`_ and `the physiology surrounding training zones <https://my.moxymonitor.com/blog/bid/344620/Training-Intensity-Zones-Muscle-Oxygen-and-the-Limiting-System>`_.